Bijon Setu massacre: Background

-Killings
+Incident

-On the morning of 30 April 1982, 17 Ananda Marga sannyasa—16 sadhus and 1 sadhvi—were dragged out of taxis en route to an educational conference at the Ananda Marga's headquarters in Tiljala, Kolkata.
-They were beaten to death and simultaneously set on fire in three locations.
-It was reported that the murders took place in broad daylight and were witnessed by thousands of people.
+On 30 April 1982, members of Ananda Marga were travelling to an educational conference in Tiljala when they were stopped at three points at Bondel Gate, Bijon Setu and Ballygunge railway station in Kolkata.
+They were forcibly removed from vehicles, assaulted by crowds, and set on fire.
+It was reported that the murders took place in broad daylight and were witnessed by many people.

-Initial press reports and reactions
+Press coverage

-A week after the incident, The Statesman Weekly, a leading Calcutta newspaper in 1982, reported that "[s]eventeen Ananda Margis, two of them women, were killed on April 30 morning by frenzied mobs at three places in South Calcutta on the suspicion that they were child-lifters".
+A week after the incident, The Statesman Weekly, a leading Calcutta newspaper in 1982, reported that "seventeen Ananda Margis, two of them women, were killed on April 30 morning by frenzied mobs at three places in South Calcutta on the suspicion that they were child-lifters".